 Mary Villarreal, OTR, Founder of Journey Learning Center

 Mary Villarreal graduated from the University of Missouri in May, 1983 with a Bachelor of Science degree in Occupational Therapy.
 After years of experience she went on to further her education with a Master of Arts degree in Occupational Therapy from Texas Woman’s University in May 2001.
-She has completed multiple certifications/specialties such as: Neurodevelopmental treatment (NDT), Sensory Integration and Praxis Test (SIPT), Interactive Metronome (IM), Therapeutic Listening, Rhythmic Entrainment Intervention (REI), and Relationship Development Intervention (RDI).
+She has completed multiple certifications/specialties such as: Neurodevelopmental treatment (NDT), Sensory Integration and Praxis Test (SIPT), Interactive Metronome (IM), Therapeutic Listening, and Rhythmic Entrainment Intervention (REI).

 Mary opened Journey Pediatric Rehabilitation, a pediatric out-patient occupational therapy treatment center in June 2004.
 In July, 2007 Mary established the non-profit Journey Learning Center to provide multi-disciplinary treatment to children with autism spectrum disorder.

 Mary has done work with foster care agencies, teaching workers the importance of sensory processing, how to identify it and how to treat it.